-3. World Bank Safeguard Policies and Resettlement Triggered
+3. World Bank Safeguard Policies Triggered

-The Project triggers OP/BP 4.01 Environmental Assessment, because physical works for rehabilitation and construction of buildings will be financed.
-Based on the principles of this Policy, the SILD Project is classified as environmental Category B. Up to forty ISSCs will be selected, and detailed designs for their refurbishing will be developed on the rolling basis.
+SILD and SILD TF projects trigger OP/BP 4.01 Environmental Assessment, because physical works for rehabilitation and construction of buildings will be financed.
+Based on the principles of this Policy, the projects are classified as environmental Category B. Micro-projects and subprojects will be selected, and detailed designs for their refurbishing will be developed on the rolling basis.
 Therefore, not all of these decisions will be made and not all designs be prepared by appraisal.
-However, the environmental and social risks related to the works at all of these ISSCs will be pretty similar and insignificant, and most of them are already known.
-Because of the above, the present ESMF is developed, which describes the main types of expected environmental and social impacts of the expected Project investments, and provides a generic set of their mitigation measures.
-ESMF also provides guidance for screening upcoming investment proposals, so that no activity gets supported if, by chance, it is associated with higher risks then a Category B Project should finance.
-Site-specific ESMFs will be prepared for individual investments once detailed designs get ready for them.
-Present ESMF carries a suggested template of an ESMF Checklist for Small Construction and Rehabilitation Activities (attachment I).
+However, the environmental and social risks related to the works to be performed under the projects will be pretty similar and insignificant, and most of them are already known.
+The present ESMF describes the main types of expected environmental and social impacts of the two project investments, and provides a generic set of their mitigation measures.
+ESMF also provides guidance for screening upcoming investment proposals, so that no activity gets supported if, by chance, it is associated with higher risks then a Category B project should finance.
+Site-specific Environmental and Social Management Plans (ESMPs) will be prepared for individual investments once detailed designs get ready for them.
+Present ESMF carries a suggested template of an ESMP Checklist for Small Construction and Rehabilitation Activities (attachment I).
+Finalized ESMPs will be included into bidding documents and become integral part of contracts for the provision of works.

-OP/BP 4.12 Involuntary Resettlement is being triggered on a precautionary basis as the type and location of new activities under the SILD Project are not yet known, and the type and scale of civil works and land acquisition are still to be determined.
-A Resettlement Policy Framework (RPF) has therefore been prepared and will be followed by all Project activities.
-The RPF will be consulted with stakeholders and disclosed publicly.
+OP/BP 4.12 Involuntary Resettlement is triggered.
+The type and location of micro-projects/sub-projects that SILD and SILD TF projects may finance are not yet known, and the type and scale of civil works and subsequent resettlement are still to be determined.
+A Resettlement Policy Framework (RPF) was prepared for SILD Project and then updated for the purposes of SILD SDC RETF.
 Site-specific Resettlement Action Plans (RAPs) will be prepared and implemented prior to commencement of works at any site where resettlement, land use or acquisition is required.
-However, as was the case under the ASIF3 Project, under Component 1 of SILD Project, no micro-projects involve land acquisition (permanent or temporary) or resettlement will be approved.
+It is assumed that under Component 1 of SILD Project no micro-projects will involve land acquisition (permanent or temporary).